 The sun is out, the days are longer, the weather is warmer and thank heavens, we can finally send the kids outside without fear of frostbite!
 Whether they’re back to soccer, hitting the bike trails, or even stepping up to mow the lawn for that first time, it’s time to talk safety.
 With the warmer weather and outdoor activities, the chances of injuries also go up.
-We talked with Stefanie Shustek, MD, emergency room physician at Belton Regional Medical Center about common injuries that sends kids to the ER and ways you can prevent them.
+We talked with Stefanie Shustek, MD, emergency room physician at Belton Regional Medical Center, part of HCA Midwest Health, about common injuries that sends kids to the ER and ways you can prevent them.

 Be a good sport